 - Computer science majors cannot count courses in the foundations groups already covered by their major toward the certificate.
 They must instead complete one course from the statistical foundations group and complete three applied elective courses.
 Alternatively, they can complete both MATH231 and MATH232 and complete two applied elective courses.

 - It is strongly recommended that students who are not mathematics or computer science majors take courses in the computing foundations group to satisfy the certificate requirements.
 They can also substitute either MATH232 or COMP212 for one of their applied elective courses.

 - Economics majors and minors cannot count ECON300 toward the certificate and must instead complete one course from each of the other two foundation groups.

 - Students cannot count more than one course towards this certificate that also counts toward completion of any of their majors or minors.

-- Up to two courses taken elsewhere may substitute as appropriate for any of the above courses and count toward the certificate, subject to the QAC Advisory Committee’s approval (where routine approval may be delegated to the QAC director).
+- One course taken elsewhere may substitute as appropriate for any of the above courses and count toward the certificate, subject to the QAC Advisory Committee’s approval (where routine approval may be delegated to the QAC director).

 - Students can substitute a course from among the applied data science and applied elective courses for the basic knowledge course, subject to approval.

 - Only graded courses can satisfy the requirements for the data analysis minor and the applied data science certificate.
 Courses completed with a CR/U grading mode will not satisfy the requirements of the two programs.